AngusGardnerWKC/png_brute_force/README.md

 **A small PNG Brute Forcing program I've written in C, building off of a CRC Computing Program written by minatu2d, over at [https://gist.github.com/minatu2d/a1bd400adb41312dd842](https://gist.github.com/minatu2d/a1bd400adb41312dd842)**

+**This program will take a PNG image with invalid dimensions (0x0, for example) and will brute-force the dimensions of the image, computing the CRC for the first chunk of the PNG to check if the dimensions are valid.
+This can be modified to check the CRC for all chunks in the image, but the purpose of this program is to simply check the dimensions.**

 # Why?

 Because it's speedy, and it was a fun tiny project in C which builds off of something from last year in Python.
 Brute forcing should be quick, and writing the whole thing in C complements that.